Danielmelody/taichi_pt/README.md

 * Multiple Importance Sampling
   * Balance heuristic
   * Cosine-weighted pdf
   * ggx normal weighted pdf
+* Bloom effect
 * Gamma correction of final result

 The 5 balls in the scene are: